arow-oss/arow.info-blog/preprocessed-site/posts/2017-03-30-servant-on-heroku.markdown

 Go [here](https://signup.heroku.com) to sign up for a Heroku account.
 If you already have a Heroku account, you can skip this step.

-We will deploy out application using Heroku's "Free" tier, so you don't need to worry about registering a credit card.
+We will deploy the application using Heroku's "Free" tier, so you don't need to worry about registering a credit card.

 The majority of the instructions in this section are condensed from Heroku's
 [own documentation](https://devcenter.heroku.com/articles/container-registry-and-runtime) on
 integrating with Docker.
-Check out their documentation is anything is unclear.
+Check out their documentation if anything is unclear.

 ### Install the Heroku CLI Application